-The new BMW XM will look unlike any other BMW on sale right now and should look very similar to the concept car, shown above.
+The new BMW XM will have a completely unique look compared to any other BMW and it should look similar to the concept car, shown above.

-It’ll be about the size of a BMW X7, but its numerous hard edges and angular surfaces give it the unapologetic brashness of an ultra-posh armoured truck.
-Even the arches surrounding the 23-inch wheels on the above concept are made of near-straight edges…
+It’ll be about the size of a BMW X7, but with a lot more hard edges and angular surfaces which give it the appearance of a posh armoured truck.
+Even the wheel arches surrounding the 23-inch rims on the concept are made up of almost completely straight edges.

 The XM is no less bold at the side, where the concept’s two-tone silver and rose-gold paint scheme is obvious on the panel behind the side windows.
 Expect the production car to come with a similar iPhone-esque paint job (for a price, of course).

 The dual laser-etched BMW logos on the rear windscreen of the concept are a nod to the classic BMW M1 supercar – the only other M-exclusive car to come from BMW’s tuning division.
-These are likely to appear on the road car as well, albeit with a less pronounced dip in the roof based on the prototypes.
+These will likely appear on the production car, although the dip in the roof appears less pronounced on the prototype (above.)

 New BMW XM engine and performance

 The BMW XM is set to be the first-ever plug-in hybrid M car.
-Under the bonnet of the concept is a twin-turbocharged V8 engine (most likely a 4.4-litre unit shared with the M5 and M8, but not confirmed by BMW) and an electric motor that produce a total of 750hp and 1,000Nm of torque.
-This is expected to carry over into production unchanged.
+The concept came with a twin-turbocharged V8 engine and an electric motor that produce a total of 750hp and 1,000Nm of torque.
+This is going to be reduced slightly in the production version.